DSC_0218-006.JPG

 Skagaströnd Village and Þórdís the Prophetess in Skagi in North Iceland

-In this travel-blog I want to show you the lovely little village on the Skagi peninsula called Skagaströnd.
-I have already written travel-blogs about the pearls of the peninsula Skagi in North-West Iceland, Ketubjörg Cliffs, and Kálfshamarsvík, but want to tell you a little bit about an interesting museum in this village, Spákonuhof.
+In this travel blog, I want to show you the lovely little village on the Skagi peninsula called Skagaströnd.
+I have already written travel blogs about the pearls of the peninsula Skagi in North-West Iceland, Ketubjörg Cliffs, and Kálfshamarsvík, but I want to tell you a little bit about an interesting museum in this village, Spákonuhof.
 Top photo: Inside the museum Spákonuhof in Skagaströnd Þórdís the Prophetess The museum is connected to folklore, which tells the story of Þórdís the Prophetess and Mt.
 Spákonufell.
-Folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore of Jó
+Folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklor

 Kálfshamarsvík - extraordinary Basalt Columns at Skagi in North Iceland